-A number of studies have shown gender differences throughout the peer review process, but it remains uncertain whether these differences are the result of gender bias or if female authors are disadvantaged.
+A number of studies have shown gender differences throughout the peer review process, but it remains uncertain whether these differences are the result of gender bias or if female authors are disadvantaged in other ways.
 In a study of five medical behavior journals, Lloyd (1990) determined that female reviewers showed a significant same-gender preference, although subsequent studies have failed to consistently replicate this finding (Borsuk et al. 2009; Knobloch-Westerwick et al. 2013).
 Studies that have manipulated author gender have also found inconsistent results.
 Borsuk et al. (2009) conducted an experiment in which the author of a published article was given either a male name, female name, initial, or no name (i.e., blind review).
-The authors found no change in acceptance rate among reviewers, who ranged widely in experience.
+The authors found no change in acceptance rate among widely experienced reviewers.
 In contrast, Knobloch-Westerwick et al. (2013) reported male authors were ranked higher in scientific quality for conference abstracts among male and female reviewers.

 Several correlational studies have identified gender differences at multiple stages in the peer review process.
-Gilbert et al. (1994) studied the effects of gender in the peer review process and found that female editors handled female-authored manuscripts significantly more often than did male editors, female editors assigned more reviewers to each manuscript than did male editors, and male editors used male reviewers more often than did female editors.
+Gilbert et al. (1994) found that female editors handled female-authored manuscripts significantly more often than did male editors, female editors assigned more reviewers to each manuscript than did male editors, and male editors used male reviewers more often than did female editors.
 Although these differences emerged, no significant gender effect on publication outcome was found.
-In a study of the peer review process in Obstetrics and Gynecology Wing et al. (2010) reported female reviewers were less likely to give manuscripts evaluations of “accept” or “accept with minor revisions” and took significantly longer to return reviews than male reviewers; however, editors graded female reviews as “very good” or “exceptional” more often than male reviews.
+A study of the peer review process in Obstetrics and Gynecology Wing et al. (2010) reported female reviewers were less likely to give manuscripts evaluations of “accept” or “accept with minor revisions,” and took significantly longer to return reviews than male reviewers; however, editors graded female reviews as “very good” or “exceptional” more often than male reviews.
 Once again, no differences in publication outcome were observed.
 Thus, although the peer review process may differ depending on author and reviewer gender, the decisions of editors regarding manuscript publication seem unaffected by author gender, at least for those journals and fields studied.

 To strengthen the review process, several peer-reviewed journals have recently changed from single-blind review to double-blind review, providing an ideal opportunity to study the effects of author name disclosure.
-Ross et al. (2006) demonstrated that an open review favored authors affiliated with the United States, English-speaking countries outside the United States, and prestigious institutions; a change to a double blind review significantly reduced some of this bias.
+Ross et al. (2006) demonstrated that an open review favored authors affiliated with the United States, English-speaking countries outside the United States, and prestigious institutions; a change to a double-blind review significantly reduced some of this bias.
 However, there was no relationship between author gender and abstract acceptance under either peer review process.
 In contrast, Budden et al. (2008) showed that acceptance rates for manuscripts submitted by women increased significantly during the four years following Behavioral Ecology’s change to double-blind peer review in 2001, but more rigorous statistical testing later revealed these differences to be non-significant (Engqvist and Frommen 2008).

 More recently, Hilborn (2006) argued that high impact journals in the fisheries field used a “faith-based” review process that published manuscripts based on publicity value instead of scientific merit.
 DeVries et al. (2009) responded to this criticism with a review of the literature surrounding the issues involved in peer review and suggested that AFS consider a double-blind review process.
 However, the literature from other fields offers mixed support for the necessity of double-blind review (Hill and Provost 2003; Snodgrass 2006; Budden et al. 2007; Primack et al. 2009).
 Differences due to author gender and reviewer gender have been found, but differences have not appeared to result in a difference in publication outcome.